TheOmer77/react-transition-switch/README.md

 </TransitionSwitch>
 ```

-In your CSS file, define your animations for active/incoming and inactive/outgoing items, in the following format:
+In your CSS file, define your animations for active/incoming and inactive/outgoing items, and add them to the correct children by their `data-state` attribute:

 ```css
 .my-animation > [data-state='active'] {